MrWeatherf/trumpocalypse-1/README.md

 Normally, potential links will be added as Github issues which will be reviewed and added at the end of the day.

 To comment of suggest new links, file a new issue: https://github.com/garykac/trumpocalypse/issues/new

+## Similar projects

+Matt Kiser is maintaining a daily log at https://whatthefuckjusthappenedtoday.com/